Canadian Small Business CRA Compliance Routine

 Whether you're staring at a shoebox full of receipts from three years of "I'll deal with this later" or you're a new solopreneur trying to start with good habits, September's the perfect time to get your administrative house in order.

-Running your own business demands time, energy, creativity—and yes, paperwork.
+Whether you call yourself a solopreneur, small business owner, self-employed, or a freelancer, running your own business demands time, energy, creativity ... and yes, paperwork.
 It seems like a chore, but here's the thing: every invoice filed, every receipt organized, every tax document recorded brings you closer to operational efficiency and financial stability.
 More importantly, when trade costs shift unexpectedly or supply chains get disrupted, having current books means you can adjust pricing and make decisions fast instead of flying blind.

 Remember what Oprah said, "Do what you have to do until you can do what you want to do."
 Right now, that might be getting organized.
 But imagine the confidence you'll feel when you've built a sustainable business with solid administrative foundations.